MoonWalker440/Music-Megathread/README.md

 - [Lyric Listener](https://play.google.com/store/apps/details?id=dev.optimus.lyricslistener) - View synced/plain lyrics of currently playing songs in a floating popup window.

+- [Syncra](https://github.com/jaylex32/Syncra) - Syncra is a cross-platform desktop app that syncs Spotify, Deezer, or Tidal playlists to your Plex library.
+It lets you manage, merge, back up, and edit Plex playlists with ease—no install needed.
+Just download and run.

 ### ▷ Audio Editing

 - 🌟 [Tenacity](https://tenacityaudio.org) - It's an easy-to-use, cross-platform multi-track audio editor/recorder for Windows, Linux, and other operating systems